If you are about to start learning to drum, you will definitely need a pair of drumsticks.

 Again, different tip shapes provide varying quality of sounds.

-Disclaimer: When I purchased my drumsticks, I did not pay much attention of the tip of my drum sticks.
+Disclaimer: I did not pay much attention of the tip of my drum sticks initially.
 As a beginner, I could not tell the difference in the sounds produced anyway.

 3. Length of Drumsticks